iiab/iiab/roles/captiveportal/README.md

 `/run/uwsgi/captiveportal.socket`, and NGINX's generated Captive Portal configuration uses the native uWSGI protocol over that socket.

+The Captive Portal service uses the distro uWSGI unit's `DynamicUser=yes` hardening and writes its application logs to stderr, which systemd captures in the journal.
+Service startup and application errors can be inspected with:

+    sudo journalctl -u uwsgi-app@captiveportal.service

 The `captiveportal_port` variable is retained only for running `capture-wsgi.py` directly for debugging; it is not used by the systemd service.